-On November 28, 1995, the Governments of the United Kingdom and the Republic of Ireland issued a Communiqué which announced the launching of a "twin track' process to make progress in parallel on the decommissioning issue and on all-party negotiations."
+On November 28, 1995, the Governments of the United Kingdom and the Republic of Ireland issued a Communiqué which announced the decommissioning issue and on all-party negotiations."

-One track was "to invite the parties to intensive preparatory talks with a remit to reach widespread agreement on the basis, participation, structure, format and agenda to bring all parties together for substantive negotiations aimed at a political settlement based on consent."
-This has become known as the political track.
+One track was "to invite the parties to intensive preparatory talks with a remit to reach widespread agreement on the basis, participation, agenda to bring all parties together for substantive become known as the political track."
+This has

-The other track concerned decommissioning and was set forth as follows in the Communiqué:
+The other track concerned decommissioning and was set forth in the Communiqué:

-- 5. In parallel, the two governments have agreed to establish an International Body to provide an independent assessment of the decommissioning issue. - 6.
+- In parallel, the two governments have agreed to establish an International Body to provide an independent assessment of the decommissioning issue. - 6.
 Recognising the widely expressed desire to see all arms removed from Irish politics, the two Governments will ask the International Body to report on the arrangements necessary for the removal from the political equation of arms silenced by virtue of the welcome decisions taken last Summer and Autumn by those organisations that previously supported the use of arms for political purposes. - 7.
 In particular, the two Governments will ask the Body to: - identify and advise on a suitable and acceptable method for full and verifiable decommissioning; and - report whether there is a clear commitment on the part of those in possession of such arms to work constructively to achieve that. - 8.
 It will be for the International Body to determine its own procedures.
 The two Governments expect it to consult widely, to invite relevant parties to submit their analysis of matters relevant to the decommissioning issue and, in reaching its conclusions within its remit, to consider such evidence on its merits."

-We are an outside group with no stake in Northern Ireland other than an interest in seeing an end to the conflict (deleted: there) and in the ability of its people to live in peace.
+We are an outside group with no stake Northern Ireland other than an interest in seeing an end to the conflict (deleted: there) and in the ability of its people to live in peace.
 Our role (deleted: in the current process) is to bring a fresh and unbiased perspective to the issue.
 We are motivated solely by our wish to help.

-To provide us with sufficient information to meet our remit, we held two series of meetings in Belfast, Dublin and London: the first, December 15 through 18, 1995; the second, January 11 through 21, 1996.
+To provide us with sufficient information to meet our remit, we held two series of meetings in Belfast, Dublin and London; the first December 15 through 18, 1995, the second January 11 through 21, 1996.
 In addition, we held an organizational meeting in New York on December 9, 1995.